isomerpages/singapore-customs-old/_importing-by-post-or-courier-service/01c8a-procedures-for-pp.md

 | Non-Dutiable, Controlled goods imported by taxable persons under IRAS' [MES](https://www.iras.gov.sg/irashome/Schemes/GST/Major-Exporter-Scheme--MES-/){:target="_blank"}| < or = S$400  | No | No | Yes, if required by CA, **In-Non-Payment (**Approved Premises/Schemes**)** permit|
 |  | >S$400 | Suspended | No | Yes, **In-Non-Payment (Approved Premises/Schemes)** permit |

-To facilitate clearance, the importer should arrange with the overseas sender to attach the invoice or confirmation slip (with the value of goods indicated) or Postal Convention Note (with the value of goods indicated) to the postal parcel for the computation of GST and/or duty payable.
+To facilitate clearance, the importer should arrange with the overseas sender to attach the invoice or confirmation slip (with the value of goods indicated) or Postal Convention Note (with the value of goods indicated) to the exterior of postal parcel for the computation of GST and/or duty payable.

 **It is not permissible for a postal parcel consigned to the same importer and arriving in Singapore on the same flight to be split into separate packages for tax assessment purposes.**